 Login and password: Same as email

-1.7.5 Currently used software
+1.8.5 Currently Used Software

 Currently we use Final Cut Pro 7 for editing.
 We will be moving to Adobe Premiere, as we need to.
 The advantage of FCP 7 is everyone knows it very well and has long established workflows based on it.
 The disadvantage is that with the last upgrade and new version, Apple completely rewrote the program rendering much of that experience useless.
 Although some 3rd party software is now available, FCP X remains such a different product that our editor’s trial use of it holds no appeal.